johnanthonyowens/jsonsax/README.md

 or BE).
 By default it automatically detects the input encoding; clients can also explicitly specify the input encoding on a parser-by-parser basis.

+Clients can control, on a parser-by-parser basis, whether the string values that are passed to them by the parser are encoded as UTF-8, UTF-16 (LE or BE), or UTF-32 (LE or BE).

-The encoding of string values passed by the parser to the client can be UTF-8, UTF-16 (LE or BE), or UTF-32 (LE or BE).
-Clients can specify the string encoding on a parser-by-parser basis.
+For maximum flexibility and portability, number values are passed by the parser to the client as strings.
+Clients can control, on a parser-by-parser basis, whether the number values that are passed to them by the parser are encoded as UTF-8, UTF-16 (LE or BE), or UTF-32 (LE or BE).

 By default, the parser is strict when decoding the input stream, and will fail if it encounters an encoding sequence that is not valid for the input